joaofranciscomartins/infer_output_prioritization/README.md

 ## Datasets

 All the datasets used to train the model can be found under the folder "Datasets".
 These are sorted according to the type of studied scenario, whitin-program warning classification and cross-program warnings classification.

-##

-As well as the Python programs create, train and evaluate the model.
+As well as that, this folder contains the Python programs that create, train and evaluate the models.